huang15n/Android-Programming/android_lec3.md

 ```

-<p> you know how to like indenting them to indicate that they are inside a group there, only one of these should be clickable at a time </p>
+ you know how to like indenting them to indicate that they are inside a group there, only one of these should be clickable at a time
 <strong> if you want it to scroll vertical, choose orientation, the radio does not a visual apperance to it </strong>

-<p> let's write a listener in the code, I will show you a style here yo ucan set the same onCLick for all four functions , I want to refer to which one is clicked on  </p>
+ let's write a listener in the code, I will show you a style here yo ucan set the same onCLick for all four functions , I want to refer to which one is clicked on

 <strong> basically I guess it does just based on  </strong>